-DISPUTE SETTLEMENT SYSTEM TRAINING MODULE: CHAPTER
+DISPUTE SETTLEMENT SYSTEM TRAINING MODULE: CHAPTER 1

 Introduction to the WTO dispute settlement system

 The (WTO) dispute settlement system applies to all disputes brought under the WTO Agreements listed in Appendix 1 of the DSU (Article 1.1 of the DSU).
 In the DSU, these agreements are referred to as the “covered agreements”.
 The DSU itself and the WTO Agreement (in the sense of Articles I to XVI) are also listed as covered agreements.
 In many cases brought to the dispute settlement system, the complainant invokes provisions belonging to more than one covered agreement.

 The covered agreements also include the so-called Plurilateral Trade Agreements contained in Annex 4 to the WTO Agreement (Appendix 1 of the DSU), which are called “plurilateral” as opposed to “multilateral” because not all WTO Members have signed them.
 However, the applicability of the DSU to those Plurilateral Trade Agreements is subject to the adoption of a decision by the parties to each of these agreements setting out the terms for the application of the DSU to the individual agreement, including any special and additional rules or procedures (Appendix 1 of the DSU).
 The Committee on Government Procurement has taken such a decision, but not the Committee on Trade in Civil Aircraft for the Agreement on Trade in Civil Aircraft.
 Two other plurilateral agreements, the International Dairy Agreement and the International Bovine Meat Agreement, are no longer in force.

 A single set of rules and procedures back to top